• Skip to main content

 Variations

-• For a special occasion or when gifting, dip the ends of the cookie fingers into semi-sweet chocolate.
+• For a special occasion or when gifting, dip the ends of the Walker’s shortbread fingers into semi-sweet or dark chocolate for a delicious contrast.

-• Sprinkle additional sugar on top for a little extra sweetness and crunch.
+• Alternatively, sprinkle with caster sugar or icing sugar for a little extra sweetness and crunch.

 Ingredients